stelviodev/stelvio/docs/docs/concepts/customization.md

 4. **Stelvio defaults** - Built-in Stelvio default values

 This means:
-- Explicit values you set always take precedence over global defaults
+- Explicit values you set always take precedence over global defaults, *unless* the global customize for that key is a callable (see below)
 - Global customize only applies if you don't set an explicit value
 - Per-instance customize overrides everything
 - Stelvio's sensible defaults remain in place for properties you don't customize

-Global *callables* are the exception: they receive the props and can transform or even override them.
-See [Using Callables for Dynamic Customization](#using-callables-for-dynamic-customization).
+A **global callable** works differently: whatever it returns is used, except `None` values — a `None` means "no opinion", so the existing default or explicit value is kept.
+This lets a global callable overwrite, extend, or transform defaults, and even override explicit values if it doesn't check for `None`.
+See [Using Callables for Dynamic Customization](#using-callables-for-dynamic-customization) for the full picture.

-!!! note "Shallow Merge"
+!!! note "Shallow Merge (dicts only)"
+    This merge behavior applies only when the customize value is a **dict**.
+Callables aren't merged at all — whatever they return is used as-is (subject to the `None` handling above for global callables).

     The merge is shallow at each property level.
 If you customize a nested object, your entire object replaces the default, rather than being deep-merged.